 SMS is the perfect medium to connect with your customers and promote your products and services, however, it cannot directly sell a product or sign someone up.
 SMS is a delivery mechanism, which is why you need a call to action at the end to get your desired outcome.

-Call to actions to use in a text message
+Best call to actions to use in a text message

 1. Link to website